Colorado’s Ultra Low NOx Furnace Regulations: What You Need to Know (Updated April 2026)

 The Bottom Line

-As of January 1, 2026, Colorado’s new Ultra Low NOx (ULN) regulations have changed how furnaces are manufactured and sold in our state.
-This isn’t speculation, it’s law.
+As of January 1, 2026, Colorado’s new Ultra Low NOx (ULN) regulations have officially changed the way furnaces are manufactured and sold in our state.
+This isn’t speculation—this is law.

-Distributors stocked up on pre-regulation inventory before the deadline.
-While that inventory lasts, you can still get standard equipment at pre-regulation pricing.
+Distributors stocked up on pre-regulation standard furnaces before the deadline.
+While that inventory lasts, you can still get standard equipment at lower costs.
 Once it’s gone, it’s gone.

 What Is Ultra Low NOx?

 NOx stands for nitrogen oxides, pollutants that contribute to smog and respiratory issues.
-Colorado’s new regulations aim to reduce these emissions from heating equipment.
+Colorado’s new regulations aim to dramatically reduce these emissions from heating equipment, which includes residential and commercial low NOx furnaces.

 Here’s how furnace emissions are classified: